Overview: The Basic Winter Color Season

 Deep Winter Eye Types

 Eye types of the Deep Winter palette are deep, intense and smoldering!
-Traditional eye types that fall within the Deep Winter color palette have been known to be piercing in appearence and they inlude the following: Black-Brown, Deep Chocolate-Brown, Cool Red-Brown, Deep Olive, Deep Hazel and Deep Blue.
+Traditional eye types that fall within the Deep Winter color palette have been known to be piercing in appearance and they include the following: Black-Brown, Deep Chocolate-Brown, Cool Red-Brown, Deep Olive, Deep Hazel and Deep Blue.
 Check them out below!

 What are POWER Colors?